National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 Innovation Consortium (MDIC)

-• Jeffrey Shuren, MD, JD – Director of FDA’s Centre for Devices
+• Jeffrey Shuren, MD, JD – Director of FDA’s Center for Devices

 and Radiological Health (CDRH)